Why Do Cats Bring You Mice or Dead Animals as Gifts?

 Whilst your cat means well by bringing you home dead animals, it is not a very nice thing to receive and can also be quite damaging to the environment.
 According to a report from the RSPB, How Many Birds do Cats Kill?
 UK Bird Declines - The RSPB.
 It is estimated that cats in the UK alone catch up to one hundred million creatures over the spring and summer time, twenty-seven million of which are birds.

-As this behaviour is so ingrained in your pet, it is not so simple as just training the behaviour out of them, but there are some simple steps you can take to protect the wildlife in your area.
+As this behaviour is part of what makes a cat a cat, it is impossible to train the behaviour out of them, but there are some simple steps you can take to protect the wildlife in your area – and prevent most of those unwanted presents.

 1. Put a bell on their collar

-Putting a bell on your cat’s collar is one of the easiest ways to stop your cat successfully hunting and killing creatures.
+Putting a bell on your cat’s collar is one of the easiest ways to prevent many of your cat’s successful hunts.
 A bell will sound your cat’s approach to wildlife and give them time to fly or scurry to safety.
 Always make sure that it is a quick-release collar though as this will undo if your cat happens to get stuck on something.

 3. Don’t let your cat out at certain times

-Avoiding letting your cat out at night and in the early morning is one of the most effective ways to stop them killing prey, as this is when small mammals and birds tend to be most active and at their most vulnerable.
-This may be easier said than done as cats are crepuscular (meaning that they are most active at dawn and dusk), so you may find them yowling at the door and wreaking havoc, begging to be set free!
+Avoiding letting your cat out at dusk, night and in the early morning is one of an effective way to reduce them killing prey, as this is when small mammals and birds tend to be most active and at their most vulnerable.
+This may be easier said than done as cats, like many other mammals and birds, are crepuscular (meaning that they are most active at dawn and dusk), so you may find them yowling at the door and wreaking havoc, begging to be set free!

 Play is fantastic for your cat as not only does it satisfy their need to hunt, it is also a great form of exercise and a way for you to bond with your feline.